Christopher P. Manfredi

-Christopher P. Manfredi (born 24 March 1959) is a professor of political science, acting Principal and Provost and Vice-Principal Academic at McGill University.
+Christopher P. Manfredi (born 24 March 1959) is a professor of political science.
+He was a former acting Principal (2022–2023) and Provost and Vice-Principal Academic (2015–2026) at McGill University.
 From 2006 to 2015 he served as McGill's Dean of Arts.
-He studied at the University of Calgary and received his PhD from the small private college Claremont Graduate School.
-Though he has no law degree, his research focuses on the Supreme Court of Canada.
+He studied at the University of Calgary and received his PhD from Claremont Graduate School.
+His research focuses on the Supreme Court of Canada.

 Controversies

-In 2024 Manfredi made the decision to cancel a semester of the McGill Faculty of Law in order to prevent the school's faculty from unionizing.
-In response, the school's students union stated that "It has now become clear that McGill recklessly jeopardizes our semesters and the quality of our education in pursuit of its own interests."
+In 2024, Manfredi made the decision to cancel a semester of the McGill Faculty of Law in order to prevent the school's faculty from unionizing.
+In response, the school's students' union stated that "It has now become clear that McGill recklessly jeopardizes our semesters and the quality of our education in pursuit of its own interests."
+During the strike, he inadvertently copied a law student and journalist on an internal email to President Deep Saini and Dean Robert Leckey, writing, "Are our students incapable of reading?" and that “I’m a bit worried about the people we’re sending into the legal profession.”
+The message, which appeared to question student ability amid widespread support for the strike, drew criticism from faculty and students.
+Manfredi apologized, though neither Saini nor Leckey publicly distanced themselves from the remarks.

 In April 2024, after Manfredi liked a tweet on Twitter defending Dave Chappelle for making jokes at the expense of trans people, the student group Queer McGill launched a "Remove Manfredi" campaign.